One of the most common financial dilemmas: should extra money go toward paying off debt faster, or into investments? Here’s a complete framework.

 | Invest | $15,000+ ahead even without tax benefits |

 Winner: Invest.
-Mortgage interest is tax-deductible, the rate is relatively low compared to long-term market returns, and you maintain liquidity.
+Mortgage interest is tax-deductible (if you itemize), the rate is relatively low compared to long-term market returns, and you maintain liquidity.
+That said, if you’re approaching retirement, paying off the mortgage can make sense to reduce fixed expenses.
+See should you pay off your mortgage early for more details.

 The Psychological Factor